Player Count: Mainly 1 player, supports 2 players with a second copy

-Play Time: About 90 to 120 minutes while learning; about 45 to 60 minutes after you're familiar
+Play Time: About 90 to 120 minutes while learning; about 60 minutes after you're familiar

 Rules Complexity: Advanced